Get immigration help you can trust.

 Immigration, Refugees and Citizenship Canada (IRCC) has designed a tool that makes finding your NOC code quick and easy.
 Just head over to IRCC’s find your NOC code search tool.

-With the IRCC tool linked above, you search by using words in your job title and related to your main duties until you find a strong match.
-When choosing an NOC code, the most important detail is to make sure that the duties and responsibilities listed on the NOC database match the duties and responsibilities that you performed when you held the position.
+You can use the IRCC tool to search for a job match by using words from your job title and related duties.
+When choosing an NOC code, make sure that the duties and responsibilities listed on the NOC database match the duties and responsibilities that you performed when you held the position.

-If you apply for Canadian permanent residence through a skilled worker program, including all Express Entry-aligned programs, you will need to submit letters of reference from your current and previous employers.
-Immigration officers will check the letters to ensure that the duties and responsibilities match those of the NOC code you’ve claimed.
+If you apply for Canadian permanent residence through a skilled worker program (i.e. Express Entry-aligned programs) you will need to submit letters of reference from your current and previous employers.
+IRCC officers will check the letters to ensure that the duties and responsibilities match those of the NOC code you’ve claimed.
 Officers will also consider your job title, related education, and salary, to check if your NOC code selection is valid.

 If you are worried about choosing the right NOC codes for your current and previous jobs, we recommend talking to an immigration expert.
 Book a consultation with one of our recommended registered Canadian immigration consultants to get all of your questions answered.